allan-pg/Pizza-Sales-Analysis/README.md

    - Medium - 15, 600
    - Small - 14, 400
    - X large - 600
-   - xx large - 0
+   - xx large - less than 200 pizzas sold
-   - Large pizzas are in high demands
+   - Large pizzas are in high demands and xx large have a very low demand
 3. Which months were the most sales made?
    - July was the most busiest with $ 73, 000 being made followed by May and March respectively
    - October we made the least sales of $ 64, 000